 What does $f_0$ look like in the fully non-linear setup?
-We get an idea from the cosmological $N$-body simulations of a $\Lambda$CDM universe.
+We can grow some intuition from the cosmological $N$-body simulations of a $\Lambda$CDM universe.
 It is difficult to measure $f_0$ precisely from these simulations due to the noise introduced by a finite number of simulation particles, but it is possible to measure its velocity moments, e.g., the density profile of a halo, which is the zeroth velocity moment of $f_0$ and is a smoother function.
-Early cosmological $N$-body simulations show a remarkable universality in the density profiles of CDM halos. \citet{Navarro.etal.97} find that the Navarro-Frenk-White (NFW) profile,
+Early cosmological $N$-body simulations show a remarkable universality in the density profiles of CDM halos.
+Foremost among them is the Navarro-Frenk-White (NFW) profile \citep{Navarro.etal.97},

-with $r_\rms$ the scale radius and $\rho_\rmc$ a characteristic density, is an excellent fit to the halo density, irrespective of the halo mass and concentration, power-law index of the initial power spectrum and cosmology.
-Later simulations, however, predict more diversity in the halo profiles. \citet[][]{Moore.etal.98b} find that the inner halo harbors an $\sim r^{-1.4}$ cusp, much steeper than the NFW $r^{-1}$ cusp. \citet[][]{Navarro.etal.04}, on the other hand, find that most halos show an inner $r^{-1}$ cusp.
+with $r_\rms$ the scale radius and $\rho_\rmc$ a characteristic density, which is an excellent fit to the halo density, irrespective of the halo mass and concentration, power-law index of the initial power spectrum and cosmology.
+Later simulations, however, predict more diversity in the halo profiles. \citet[][]{Moore.etal.98b} finds that the inner halo harbors an $\sim r^{-1.4}$ cusp, much steeper than the NFW $r^{-1}$ cusp. \citet[][]{Navarro.etal.04}, on the other hand, find that most halos show an inner $r^{-1}$ cusp.
 Contrary to these results, high-resolution Aquarius \citep[][]{Navarro.etal.10} and Via Lactea II \citep[][]{Diemand.etal.07a} simulations find that the inner log-slope of the density profile becomes progressively shallower than $-1$ towards the center, akin to the \citet[][]{Einasto.65} profile.
-More recently, very high-resolution (zoom-in) cosmological simulations \citep[][]{Delos.White.23} have found the first halos to harbor steep $r^{-1.5}$ cusps akin to the \citet[][]{Moore.etal.98b} profile, which \citet[][]{Delos.White.23} refer to as prompt cusps.
+More recently, very high-resolution (zoom-in) cosmological simulations \citep[][]{Delos.White.23} have found the first halos to harbor steep $r^{-1.5}$ cusps akin to the \citet[][]{Moore.etal.98b} profile, which \citet[][]{Delos.White.23} refers to as prompt cusps.
 They point out that many of the halos eventually develop Einasto or NFW-like profiles around the prompt cusps as they grow in mass.
-All in all, there seem to exist attractors in the landscape of halo profiles in $N$-body simulations.
+All in all, there seem to exist particular preferred states in the landscape of halo profiles in $N$-body simulations.